lleger/elixir-school/lessons/advanced/otp-supervisors.md

 lang: en
 ---

 Supervisors are specialized processes with one purpose: monitoring other processes.
-These supervisors enable us to create fault-tolerant applications by automatically restarting child processes when they fail.
+Supervisors enable us to create fault-tolerant applications by automatically restarting child processes when they fail.

 ## Table of Contents